mjbright/Talks/2017-Mar-UnikernelTechnologies/2017-Mar-UnikernelTechnologies.md

     - TLS

 #### But what about Baremetal ?
-Some Unikernel technologies target baremetal, but it is not appropriate for all use cases You won’t want to dedicate your latest Proliant server to one Unikernel (flea on an elephant’s back), but rather to a Hypervisor running Unikernels
+Some Unikernel technologies target baremetal, but it is not appropriate for all use cases.
+You won’t want to dedicate your latest Proliant server to one Unikernel (flea on an elephant’s back), but rather to a Hypervisor running Unikernels

 But baremetal Unikernels may be appropriate for the smallest IoT devices (webcam, sensor)